 Download and Get Your USB Image Ready – Linux and Windows

-First thing, download the latest copy from this URL.
+First thing, download the latest copy.
 The file name is “ChromiumOS_x86_May13.img.gz”.
 Extract this to get the .img file.
 Winrar will work fine for you on windows.

 For Windows, download the “Windows Image Writer” from here.
 For linux, use the command “sudo dd if=ChromiumOS_x86_May13.img of=/dev/sdb bs=4M” without quotes.